traversable/schema/packages/zod/README.md

 ### `zx.equals.writeable`

 #### Notes
-- Useful when you're consuming a set of zod schemas and writing them to disc somewhere
+- Useful when you're consuming a set of zod schemas and writing them all to disc
 - Also useful for testing purposes or for troubleshooting, since it gives you a way to "see" exactly what the equals functions are doing

 #### Example